Top 5 Cybersecurity Tips for Healthcare Organizations

 Below are five top tips from AWS for healthcare organisations to follow in enhancing their day-to-day cybersecurity:

-• Tighten admin rights, permissions, and privileges – It is obviously important to have the necessary IT system rights in place for your employees to work effectively.
+- Tighten admin rights, permissions, and privileges – It is obviously important to have the necessary IT system rights in place for your employees to work effectively.
 Organisations must remember, however, that granting many rights or privileges to many employees increases cybersecurity risk.
 Best practice is to ensure that all employees only receive privileges that are necessary for their business role.
 To start, organisations should audit existing privileges, establish a system for documenting any new permissions and perform regular access reviews.
-Educational institutions can use cloud services such as IAM and Cognito to easily manage and monitor access rights.
+Healthcare providers can use cloud services such as IAM and Cognito to easily manage and monitor access rights.

-• Back up your systems on the cloud – Using a cloud backup is a crucial step towards making sure data across an organisation is secured, recoverable, and easily accessible should bad actors compromise locally-held information.
+- Back up your systems on the cloud – Using a cloud backup is a crucial step towards making sure data across an organisation is secured, recoverable, and easily accessible should bad actors compromise locally-held information.
 Cloud backups provide greater resiliency, so that that data cannot be deleted easily by bad actors.
-AWS Backup provides cloud-native back up services for education organisations’ key data stores, such as buckets, volumes, databases, and file systems, across AWS services.
-A cloud backup is a necessity for all education organisations.
+AWS Backup provides cloud-native back up services for healthcare providers’ key data stores, such as buckets, volumes, databases, and file systems, across AWS services.
+A cloud backup is a necessity for all healthcare organisations.

 Strong cybersecurity is no longer a “nice to have” for healthcare organisations.
 Estimates from the World Economic Forum have indicated that hospitals produce nearly 50 petabytes of data per year.
 This is an incredibly large amount of information to protect from cyber-attacks.
 A recent report from the European Union Agency for Cybersecurity (ENISA) found that patient data, including electronic health records, were the most vulnerable assets.
 Nearly half of all incidents aimed to steal or leak health organisations’ data.

 Healthcare organizations can help mitigate many of these risks by following the five guiding principles above.
 Putting these into action, in combination with strong leadership buy-in for cybersecurity investment and a well-understood, widely adopted “security culture” among employees will help enhance organizations’ cybersecurity capabilities against future threats.
 “If you really want to drive change, look to your leadership.
-Cybersecurity isn’t just about technology: it starts at the top,” says Orlando Scott-Cowley, public sector tech and business development manager at AWS.
+Cybersecurity isn’t just about technology: it starts at the top,” says Orlando Scott-Cowley, Public Sector Security Lead, EMEA, AWS.
 “Leadership must own and foster a culture which supports cybersecurity.”